feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

-validate the [external dependencies of Feature Services][feature-service-dependencies] that are [provided by Feature Apps][own-feature-service-definitions] that are loaded from a remote location, instead of being provided by the integrator:
+validate the [external dependencies of Feature Services][feature-service-dependencies] that are [provided by Feature Apps][own-feature-service-definitions] that are loaded from a remote location, instead of being provided by the integrator.

+On the client/server:

 ```js
 const featureServiceRegistry = new FeatureServiceRegistry({externalsValidator});